fabioharams/azsecurityworkshop/README.md

 - Network Watcher
   - Network performance monitoring and diagnostics solution

 To test this scenario a virtual machine running UBUNTU with DVWA (Damn Vulnerable Web Application) will be used to detect vulnerabilities.

-## WARNING: The purpose of this lab is just to test detection and prevention on Application Gateway with WAF ##
+Also ARM Templates are available here: https://github.com/fabioharams/azsecurityworkshop/tree/master/template

+> Note: Presentation under development

+This environment will support other workshops (under development):

+- Monitoring virtual machines
+- Monitoring network
+- Securing containers (from AKS to Azure Container Registry)

 ## Overview of the environment ##